-- (1) The annual investigation of the financial condition of an insurer with respect to capital adequacy and liquidity by the appointed actuary shall- - (a) include a review the operations and the financial position, of the insurer for at least the three years immediately preceding the effective date
+- 4. (1) The annual investigation of the financial condition of an insurer with respect to capital adequacy and liquidity by the appointed actuary shall- - (a) include a review of the operations and the financial position of the insurer for at least the three years immediately preceding the effective date including the regulatory capital required, regulatory capital ratio and net tier 1 ratio at the end of each of those years;

-- including the regulatory capital required, regulatory capital ratio and net tier 1 ratio at the end of each of those years; - (b) for the projection period, include projections for the financial position of the insurer and the sensitivity of regulatory capital required, regulatory capital ratio and net tier 1 ratio to changes in various assumptions and management policies, such projections to consider in particular the financial position of the insurer as at the effective date; - (c) include projections of all of the insurance business of the insurer including anticipated new insurance business; and - (d) identify - (i) a base scenario; - (ii) plausible threats to the insurer in the opinion of the appointed actuary; - (iii) a number of adverse scenarios designed to investigate the sensitivity of the insurer to threats identified under subparagraph(ii); - (iv) actions by the insurer which shall mitigate those threats; and - (v) any unviable financial condition scenario. - (2) The projections referred to in this regulation 4 may be performed through the use of stress or scenario testing. - (3) The appointed actuary may prepare projections as part of an insurer's business planning process prior to the effective date using a forecast of the position at the effective date. - (4) An insurer shall establish criteria for capital adequacy and liquidity appropriate to its insurance business in accordance with the Act and Regulations made thereunder and the investigation made under regulation 4 and the financial condition report shall be based on these criteria. - (5) In the case of an insurer carrying on long term insurance business, the appointed actuary shall determine valuation assumptions in accordance with the Insurance (Caribbean Policy Premium Method) Regulations, 201X and shall be consistent with the most recent valuation and the adverse scenarios being tested for the insurer.
+- (b) for the projection period, include projections for the financial position of the insurer and the sensitivity of regulatory capital required, regulatory capital ratio and net tier 1 ratio to changes in various assumptions and management policies, such projections to consider in particular the financial position of the insurer as at the effective date; - (c) include projections of all of the insurance business of the insurer, including anticipated new insurance business; and - (d) identify- - (i) a base scenario; - (ii) plausible threats to the insurer, in the opinion of the appointed actuary; - (iii) a number of adverse scenarios designed to investigate the sensitivity of the insurer to threats identified under subparagraph (ii); - (iv) actions by the insurer which shall mitigate those threats; and - (v) any unviable financial condition scenario. - (2) The projections referred to in this regulation 4 may be performed through the use of stress or scenario testing. - (3) The appointed actuary may prepare projections as part of an insurer's business planning process prior to the effective date using a forecast of the position at the effective date. - (4) An insurer shall establish criteria for capital adequacy and liquidity appropriate to its insurance business in accordance with the Act and Regulations made thereunder and the investigation made under regulation 4 and the financial condition report shall be based on these criteria. - (5) In the case of an insurer carrying on long term insurance business, the appointed actuary shall determine valuation assumptions in accordance with the Insurance (Caribbean Policy Premium Method) Regulations, 2020 and shall be consistent with the most recent valuation and the adverse scenarios being tested for the insurer. - 5.
+(1) An insurer shall prepare a business plan in respect of the Projection projection period. - (2) The term of the projection period shall be sufficient to enable the impact of adverse trends in assumptions in the various scenarios to be observed.